MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 ## Trailers

 Trailers are short videos that give customers a way to see your product in action, so they can get a better understanding of what it’s like.
-They are shown at the top of your app's Store listing.
+They are shown at the top of your app's Store listing (as long as you include a **1920 x 1080 pixel image (16:9)** in the [Promotional images](#promotional-images) section).

 Trailers are encoded with [Smooth Streaming](http://www.iis.net/downloads/microsoft/smooth-streaming), which adapts the quality of a video stream delivered to clients in real time based on their available bandwidth and CPU resources.